Welcome to Nottinghamshire

 Nottinghamshire is also a good spot to base yourself for heading out further afield to explore central England.
 The Peak District and the Lincolnshire Wolds are both within striking distance, and offer contrasting scenery for those wishing to explore a more rural experience.

-Clumber Park 6 miles Idyllic walks with amazing scenery and wildlife, all nestled in the remains of Clumber's history.
-Great to explore by bike.
-Visit the website
+Idyllic walks with amazing scenery and wildlife, all nestled in the remains of Clumber's history.
+Great to explore parkland by bike.
+Visit the Gothic-style chapel, often referred to a

 Go Ape has several locations across the UK where you can climb and fly through the trees.
 If it's adrenaline fuelled family fun you're after then look no further.